Please continue to watch this page for updates to the posted information for our 2021/22 player evaluations.

 Please be advised that all plans can quickly change as all levels of government, AHS, Ringette Canada, RAB and Ringette Calgary respond to the evolving COVID-19 situation.

-- AS-U14 will be assessed and placed on tiered teams based on data.
+- AS players will be evaluated at one ice time and placed on balanced teams based on relative skill level and birth year.

 - Final placement of players is subject to the discretion of the Evaluation Committee and has the support of the South Calgary Ringette Association Board.

-Concerns and questions during the Evaluations process should be directed to the Evaluations Coordinator.
+Questions?
+Most questions can be answered by reading information available on our website.
+If you still have questions, your first point of contact should be your Age Group Coordinator or the Evaluations Coordinator at email@example.com.
 Parents are asked to use the 24 hour rule where possible: please wait 24 hours before sending any concerns.
 SCRA will not tolerate harassment toward any volunteers.

-Friend Request forms will be accepted for players in AS and players who are new to the sport.
+Friend Request forms will be accepted for players in AS and players in any age group who are new to the sport.
 As always, friend requests cannot be guaranteed.
-The form must be signed by both families and then submitted to the Evaluations Coordinator before Tuesday, September 1st.
+The form must be signed by both families and then submitted to your Age Group Coordinator before the final session of your player’s age group.

 - Station 1: Forward & Backward Speed Skate (U10, U12, U14)